 thematic series and calls for submissions

-Essay submissions should be approximately 1,200 words in length and written in a sophisticated, but generally accessible style.
+Canopy Forum publishes three types of content: short form essays, long form essays, and Literature Highlights.
 While some references are welcome, extensive footnotes are discouraged, as is overly academic prose that would make your work inaccessible to general educated readers.
 We also consider mixed and multimedia proposals, including photo-essays, geo-spatial presentations, dynamic timelines, video projects, and short-form interviews.
+Once we receive your submission, it will be saved as a Google doc, and further editing and production will be done using that Google doc to maximize efficiency.
+Our editorial team will review your submission and make suggested changes that you can accept, reject, or comment on.
+Once we both agree on the final draft, we will format and publish your essay on our website.
 Our editorial team would be happy to work with you to develop ideas suitable for this exciting new platform.

 Please use the below form to submit your work